Clan Hunter: Origins of the clan

 It is likely that the Hunters went to Scotland with David I of Scotland upon his invitation and were given lands named Hunter's Toune.

 In 1296 Aylmer le Hunter of the county of Ayr appears on the Ragman Rolls submitting to Edward I of England.

 A charter signed by Robert II of Scotland on 2 May 1374 has survived that confirmed a grant of land to William Hunter for his faithful service rendered and to be rendered to us in return for a silver penny payable to the Sovereign at Hunterston on the Feast of Pentecost.
 To this day the Laird of Hunterston, chief of Clan Hunter keeps silver pennies, minted in the reigns of Robert II and George V in case of a royal visit on the day appointed for payment of her rent.
 The William Hunter who received this charter is reckoned to have been the tenth Hunter of Hunterston.
 In earlier records both William Hunter and Norman Hunter appear using the Latin form of the name, Venator.

 15th and 16th centuries

 The Hunters were hereditary keepers of the royal forests of Arran and Little Cumbrae by the fifteenth century.
 The family appear to have held this office from an early date and also claim a long descent from people who held similar offices in England and Normandy before they came to Scotland.
+Andrew Hunter, Abbot of Melrose, was one of the most publicly-prominent members of the family during the Middle Ages.
+He served as Lord High Treasurer of Scotland under James II, 1443-1450, and held residence at Mauchline Castle, Ayrshire (known colloquially as 'Abbot Hunter's Tower'), where the heraldic arms of the family remain embossed on the vaulting of the hall.